prebid/prebid.github.io/dev-docs/plugins/cross-player-prebid-component/cross-player-config.md

 **Description:**

-Specify whether `prebidCache` should be enabled.<br>Used to convert a VAST URL to a wrapped VAST XML.
+Specify whether `prebidCache` should be enabled.
+Used to convert a VAST URL to a wrapped VAST XML.
 It allows prebid.js to accept either VAST URLs or VAST XML.
 In most cases, `prebidCache` should be enabled.
-It is required when using Google Ad Manager as the ad server.<br>Some publishers may not need the extra processing of `prebidCache` depending on their particular workflow.
+It is required when using Google Ad Manager as the ad server.
+Some publishers may not need the extra processing of `prebidCache` depending on their particular workflow.

 **Acceptable Values:**